katrinamarie1020/KSmith_VBAChallenge/README.md

 # KSmith_VBAChallenge
 VBS HW
-Homework is still in progress
+Homework is completed and ready to be graded